fiqhidayat/wp-validator/README.md

 - `alpha`: The field must contain only alphabetic characters
 - `alpha_dash`: The field may contain alpha-numeric characters, dashes, and underscores
 - `alpha_num`: The field must contain only alpha-numeric characters
+- `array`: The field must be a PHP array
 - `date`: The field must be a valid date
 - `in:foo,bar,...`: The field must be included in the given list of values
 - `not_in:foo,bar,...`: The field must not be included in the given list of values
+- `nullable`: The field can be null or empty string
 - `regex:pattern`: The field must match the given regular expression
 - `boolean`: The field must be a boolean value (true, false, 0, 1, '0', '1')
 - `confirmed`: The field must have a matching field of {field}_confirmation